CA-IRIS/ca-mapbean/README.txt

-	COPYING.txt		      The GPL license that covers this software. bin/ mapBean.jar         The binaries for MapBean. docs/ 			      The sparse documentation for the MapBean source code. src/ 			      The source code for the distribution.
+	COPYING.txt		      The GPL license that covers this software. bin/ mapBean.jar         The binaries for MapBean. src/ 			      The source code for the distribution.